-Retiring from the police department after many years of service represents a major life transition.
-Many officers look forward to retirement and the opportunities it presents, however, major life changes, even when desired, can be stressful and potentially overwhelming.
+Retiring from the fire department after many years of service represents a major life transition.
+Many firefighters look forward to retirement and the opportunities it presents, however, major life changes, even when desired, can be stressful and potentially overwhelming.

-For successful retirement from policing, officers need to prepare.
+For successful retirement from the fire service, firefighters need to prepare.
 Although having sufficient funds is important, this preparation should go beyond financial considerations.
-Officers need to prepare psychologically.
+Firefighters need to prepare psychologically.
 This is best accomplished by life-by-design considerations and should begin years before actual departure.

-To help officers better decide when they should retire and to help them psychologically prepare for the transition out of policing, peer support team members can assist those considering retirement by discussing or providing them with a copy of the Retirement Checklist.
+To help firefighters better decide when they should retire and to help them psychologically prepare for the transition out of firefighting, peer support team members can assist those considering retirement by discussing or providing them with a copy of the Retirement Checklist.